SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.15.
 Participation
 Which student will take on what role in what project.

-Now follows an in depth description of the attributes of a Participation.

 _attributes defining a relationship:_ \
 **studen_id**: the id of the student who will participate \
 **project_id**: the id of the project in which the student will participate \